VLRSE/Enrollment/README.md

 # Enrolment

-This is an enrolment GUI application with MySQL database to assign schedules to teachers and students
+This is an enrolment GUI application with MySQL database to process teachers´ teaching- and students´ study-loads